Dental Implants – Estero, FL

 Dental Implant Surgery

 Unlike other dental offices, Smile Rejuvenations is proud to offer start-to-finish convenience when it comes to dental implant treatment.
-Instead of spending more time, money, and hassle visiting an unfamiliar specialist for your dental implant surgery, we can complete every step of your treatment right here in our Bonita Springs dental office.
+Instead of spending more time, money, and hassle visiting an unfamiliar specialist for your dental implant surgery, we can complete every step of your treatment right here in our Estero dental office.
 You’ll rebuild your smile with a team you already know and trust!

 First, we’ll numb your mouth and make sure you’re completely comfortable.
 Then, we’ll make a small incision in your gums to access your jawbone.
 Your dental implant will be placed into the predetermined location within the bone and then the gums will be closed around it.
 We’ll place a protective cap around the top of the implant, and then you’ll be sent home to heal.